BioVanguard Autonomy logo

 MRV framework

-A transparent, conservative approach designed to satisfy leading carbon removal registries.
-We account for every emission, test every batch, and verify every claim.
+A transparent, conservative approach aligned with the Rainbow Standard Methodology for Terrestrial Biomass Storage.
+We account for every emission, characterise every batch, and verify every claim.

 Baseline assessment

-Pre-project carbon stocks and land-use conditions are established using field surveys, remote sensing data and historical records to create a robust reference scenario against which all removals are quantified.
+Pre-project conditions — including invasive species density, biomass volume, flood risk, and land-use state — are established using field surveys, remote sensing, and historical records to create a robust reference scenario.

 Life-cycle emissions accounting

-Full life-cycle emissions accounting includes biomass harvesting, transport, preprocessing, pyrolysis operations, auxiliary fuel consumption and downstream logistics — ensuring net removals are conservatively stated.
+Full life-cycle accounting includes biomass harvesting, transport, storage cell construction, auxiliary fuel consumption, and downstream logistics — ensuring net removals are conservatively stated.

 Verification cadence

-Annual verification cycles aligned with registry requirements, with continuous internal monitoring between formal verification events.
+Periodic verification cycles aligned with Rainbow Standard requirements, with continuous internal monitoring between formal verification events.

-All carbon removal claims are reviewed by an accredited third-party Validation & Verification Body before credit issuance, ensuring full independence and transparency.
+All carbon removal claims are reviewed by an independent third party before credit issuance, ensuring full transparency and credibility.

 Uncertainty accounting